Scheduled Personal Property Coverage: What It Is & Do You Need It?

 What is the difference between scheduled and unscheduled personal property?

 Scheduled personal property lists individual items by name and appraised value, giving each one full replacement coverage under open perils.
-Unscheduled (blanket) coverage raises the dollar limit for an entire category — like all your jewelry — without itemizing each piece.
-Scheduled coverage is more comprehensive, includes mysterious disappearance, usually has no deductible, and covers items off-premises at full value.
+Unscheduled (blanket) coverage raises the dollar limit for an entire category, like all your jewelry, without itemizing each piece.
+Scheduled coverage is more comprehensive, typically includes mysterious disappearance, usually has no deductible, and covers items off-premises at full value.
 Unscheduled coverage is simpler but leaves more gaps for high-value individual items.

-How much does it cost to add a scheduled personal property endorsement?
+How much does it cost to add a scheduled personal property endorsement in 2026?

-Most insurers charge $1–$2 per $100 of appraised value per year.
-A $6,000 engagement ring, for example, might cost around $80 annually to schedule.
+Most insurers charge 1% to 2% of the item's appraised value per year, or about $10 to $15 per $1,000 of coverage.
+A $6,000 engagement ring, for example, might cost $60 to $120 annually to schedule.
 Factors that affect cost include item type, value, your location, and the insurer.
 Considering the extra premium is often less than 2% of the item's value, most financial experts consider it worthwhile for any item that significantly exceeds standard policy sub-limits.

 Do I need an appraisal to schedule personal property on my homeowners policy?

-In most cases, yes — especially for high-value jewelry, fine art, antiques, and collectibles.
-Your insurer needs documented proof of value to set the coverage amount.
-For recently purchased items (typically within 1–2 years), many carriers will accept the original sales receipt instead of a formal appraisal.
-Musical instruments, cameras, and collectibles may require either a receipt or a professional appraisal depending on the carrier.
+In most cases, yes, especially for high-value jewelry, fine art, antiques, and collectibles.
+Your insurer needs documented proof of value to set the coverage amount, and under the 2026 Appraisal Foundation criteria, carriers increasingly expect appraisals from credentialed professionals.
+For recently purchased items (typically within 1 to 2 years), many carriers will accept the original sales receipt instead.
+Note that appraisals more than 3 years old may need to be refreshed before your insurer will accept them.

 Is there a deductible on scheduled personal property claims?

-One of the key advantages of scheduled personal property coverage is that many policies offer a $0 deductible for scheduled items.
-This is a major benefit compared to standard homeowners coverage, which applies your policy deductible (commonly $500–$2,500) to every claim.
-The no-deductible option is not universal — confirm with your insurer when adding the endorsement.
+One of the key advantages of scheduled personal property coverage is that most policies offer a $0 deductible for scheduled items.
+This is a major benefit compared to standard homeowners coverage, which applies your policy deductible (commonly $500 to $2,500) to every claim.
+The no-deductible option is not universal, so confirm with your insurer when adding the endorsement.

 Does scheduled personal property coverage work outside my home?

-Yes — this is one of the strongest arguments for scheduling valuables.
+Yes, this is one of the strongest arguments for scheduling valuables.
 Scheduled items are covered at full appraised value anywhere in the world, whether you're traveling, at work, or on vacation.
-Standard homeowners coverage for personal property away from home is typically limited to just 10–20% of your total Coverage C limit, which is rarely enough for a high-value item.
+Standard homeowners coverage for personal property away from home is typically limited to just 10% of your total Coverage C limit, which is rarely enough for a high-value item.
 If you travel frequently with jewelry, cameras, or other valuables, scheduled coverage is especially important.

 Compare Home Insurance Plans in Ohio